xanderdeseyn/react-native-responsive-linechart/docusaurus/docs/chart.md

 ---

-import { Chart, HorizontalAxis, VerticalAxis, Line, Area, BoxTooltip } from 'react-native-responsive-linechart'
+import { Chart, HorizontalAxis, VerticalAxis, Line, Area, Tooltip } from 'react-native-responsive-linechart'

 This component should **always** be wrapped around any other component from this library, since it is responsible for constructing the chart context.